dkulsh/techwiddeep/content/english/blog/opinions/appraisals-bed-of-procrustes.md

 So, comparing 1 high-complexity issue to several low-complexity ones is poor thinking.
 Let us consider this...

-- A developer writes 1000 lines of code thinking very little.

-- At the same time, his lead puts in 100 lines of high-quality code within a critical module.
+- A developer churns out **1000 lines** with minimal thought.
+- Their lead writes **100 lines** for a mission-critical `module`.

 Who has put in better work?

 Procrustean standards would say the developer.
-However, we know from experience that the 20% lines of code are more valuable.
+However, we know from experience that the 20% lines of code are more valuable. *Ever been shortchanged by a dumb metric?*

 **Procrustean standards don't work in the real world!**

-Beyond their ineffectiveness, these standards have other detrimental effects.
+Take a brilliant programmer from Kerala, coding like a wizard but struggling with English.
+The IT industry often shuns them for not fitting the “eloquent techie” mold.
+Yet, a kid like [Abhishek](https://www.newindianexpress.com/specials/2018/may/22/16-year-old-boy-from-kerala-wins-googles-international-open-source-software-code-in-contest-1817714.html) won Google’s open-source contest.
+Procrustean standards would’ve crushed him.

+> Arbitrary metrics kill talent instead of nurturing it.

+Imagine:
+- Sachin Tendulkar flunking school exams.
+- Angela Merkel missing the “36-24-36” beauty mark.
+- Richard Branson sidelined for ADHD.

+> Procrustean standards rob the world of genius.

-### Kill the Unfit
+##### Kill the Unfit

-Speaking good English is one of the IT industry's measurement units.
-Let us consider this to be a Procrustean measurement.

-Imagine a brilliant programmer from Kerala.
-While all is good, he isn't good with the English language.
-Wouldn't most of the industry reject (if not castigate) him?
-It would!

-Now I tell you that the kid won Google's international open-source software contest!
-And that this is real.
-[Link here](https://www.newindianexpress.com/specials/2018/may/22/16-year-old-boy-from-kerala-wins-googles-international-open-source-software-code-in-contest-1817714.html) (*Not to say that Abhishek's English needs work.
-I'm sure it's great.*)

 **Procrustean standards kill the unfit (instead of grooming them) and therefore are bad.**